-Regression testing is a technique that tries to find problems in software that has worked before but is now broken because something was changed.
+Regression testing is a technique that tries to find problems in software that has worked before but is now broken because something has changed.

-Many Testing concepts are introduced because of regression and the uncertainty this gives developers and managers.
+Many software testing concepts are introduced because of regression and the uncertainty this gives developers and managers.
 Automated checks, rerunning Test Cases, elaborate smoke tests,... are all in place because of regression issues.

 Regression testing involves re-testing features that previously worked to ensure that they are not affected by the addition of new features or refactoring of existing ones.

 What to do next:

 - Think about a time when one feature in one of your favourite apps didn't work anymore.
 This might be in a game such as Pokémon Go, Facebook, Netflix application, or any other product that does frequent updates.
 We've grown quite used to these frequent updates and bugfixes.
 Additionally, a malfunctioning feature might be fixed tomorrow.
 Sometimes, this backfires and users get fed up and discard the product entirely.

 - Consider the strategies these companies use to tackle their regression issues and compare them with strategies used in your company.
 Are they very different?
 Does that make sense to you?
 Can you come up with other strategies?